open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 sudo journalctl -u otelcol
 ```

-## macOS Packaging
+## macOS

-macOS [releases][] are available for Intel- & ARM-based systems.
-They are
+macOS [releases][] are available for Intel and ARM systems.
+The releases are
-packaged as gzipped tarballs (`.tar.gz`) and need to be unpacked with a
+packaged as gzipped tarballs (`.tar.gz`).
+To unpack them, run the following
-tool that supports this compression format:
+commands:

 {{< tabpane text=true >}} {{% tab Intel %}}